traberph/traberph/README.md

 Hey there 👋,

-I am a Computer science Student at the University of Konstanz.
+I am a computer science student at the University of Konstanz.